 Step 7: In the main window, click the Plus icon under the Sources heading toward the bottom.
 If you want to stream game footage, click Game Capture listed on the pop-up menu.

 You have a few different options for capturing your footage.
 You can capture any full-screen application, a specific window, or a foreground window.
-You can also force scaling, capture third-party overlays, and more.
+You can also allow transparency, capture third-party overlays, and more.
 Click OK to complete.

 Want to add your headshot using an external camera?
 Click the Plus icon under Sources again, but this time, select Video Capture Device.
 Select your camera from the list of options under the Device drop-down and decide on its quality and FPS.
 When finished, click OK.